sgazagnes/21cm-tomography-mnras/README.rst

 Result figures:
 ---------------

 The Python notebooks were developed to analyse the MCMC chains and plot the paper mains figures shown here.
-This is only meant as an overview, see the paper for more context.
+This is only meant as an overview, the paper provides all the details needed to the interested reader.

 1. Bubble statistics as a function of time and instrumentation impact: